mdvillagra/solidity-samples/README.md

 ### Solidity Practice Codes
-This is a repository with solidity for the purpose of learning.
+This is a repository with solidity code for the purpose of learning.